pcerman/bdd-racket/README.md

 ;; create ROBDD for this boolean expression
 (define bdd (make-robdd ex '(x y z)))

-;; create graph representation if this ROBDD and write it into the file (robdd->tgf bdd "bdd.tgf" '(x y z))
+;; create graph representation of this ROBDD and write it into the file (robdd->tgf bdd "bdd.tgf" '(x y z))

 ;; count number of solutions which evaluates to boolean value true